scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

-To meet the needs of seniors, the West family of non-profits partnered with the local 2-1-1 organization (a non-profit that is a resource and information hub that connects people with community, health and disaster services.).
-The 2-1-1 organization provided services such as a call center for the non-tech savvy senior and partnered with ride sharing services to provide transportation to and rom the vaccination site.
+To meet the needs of seniors, the West family of non-profits partnered with the local 2-1-1 organization (a non-profit that is a resource and information hub that connects people with community, health and disaster services).
+The 2-1-1 organization provided services such as a call center for the technologically inexperienced elderly population and partnered with ride sharing services to provide transportation to and from the vaccination site.

 With these relationship in place, the vaccination clinic went from concept to distributing vaccines in about two weeks.
 During its brief existence, this clinic vaccinated thousands of seniors.

-Though this is a  technical paper this background describes the real impact technology can make in peoples lives and perhaps even saving lives during one of the most distruptive crisis in our time.
+Allhough this is a  technical paper, this background describes the real impact technology can make in peoples lives and perhaps even saving lives during one of the most distruptive crisis in our time.

 Infrastructure
 --------------

 The goal of the vaccine clinic is to provide accessibiliy to a senior friendly vaccine experience.
-Furthermore as a non-profit and volunteer effort, consideration as to cost and manpower.
+Furthermore as a non-profit and volunteer effort, consideration must be given as to cost and manpower.
 Unlike well established large medical practices, record management and Health Insurance Portability and Accountability Act (HIPAA) compliant computer infrastructure were not well established.
-Even the large medical practices had difficulty maintaining a senior friendly environment during the early days of the  vaccine roll out where demand far exceeded capacity.
+Even the large medical practices had difficulty maintaining a senior-friendly environment during the early days of the vaccine roll out when demand far exceeded capacity.

-With the goal of providing a senior friendly vaccine experience, Gary and Mary West PACE which stood up a small senior oriented covid vaccine clinic desires to mitigate the amount of paperwork a frail senior is subjected to.
-Quite a lot of data is repeatedly asked for to make appointments, on consent forms and in reminder cards.
+With the goal of providing a senior-friendly vaccine experience, Gary and Mary West PACE which stood up a small senior oriented covid vaccine clinic with a desire to mitigate the amount of paperwork to which a frail senior is subjected.
+Typically several pages of information are repeatedly requested for appointments, on consent forms, and in reminder cards.
+Information ranging from basic demographics to over a dozen health questions.

-Privacy and compliance is an important aspect of setting up a vaccine clinic and information infrastructure for it.
-The key aspect ensuring privacy that conforms to HIPAA requirements is restricting access to Protected Health Information (PHI).
-For electronic systems, that means all data containing PHI should be encrypted when at rest and encrypted when in transit.
-For paper systems (including the printed forms mentioned below), papers containing PHI must be not be left in the open and when unattended be in a locked room or container where access is restricted to authorized use.
-Finally, for any cloud infrastructure the appropriate Business Associate Agreements must be in place.
+Privacy and compliance are  an important aspect of setting up a vaccine clinic and information infrastructure for it.
+The key aspect ensuring compliance to HIPAA requirements is restricting access to Protected Health Information (PHI).
+For electronic systems that means all data containing PHI should be encrypted when at rest and encrypted when in transit.
+For paper systems (including the printed forms mentioned below), papers containing PHI must be not be left in the open and when unattended must be in a locked room or container where access is restricted to authorized use.
+Finally, for any cloud infrastructure the appropriate Business Associate Agreements (BAA) must be in place.

 .. figure:: diagram.pdf

    Vaccination Pipeline :label:`fig:infrastructure`

-Figure :ref:`fig:infrastructure` shows at high level the user experience and information flow.
-One of the great diffulties for seniors especially those with few people around them to help is the challenge of making appointments.
-Because the systems were set up in a hurry, many are not well designed and confusing.
+Figure :ref:`fig:infrastructure` shows a high level view of the user experience and information flow.
+One difficultu for the older users, especially those with few people around them to help, is the challenge of making appointments.
+Because the appointment systems were set up in a hurry, many are not well designed and confusing.
-In our pipeline, the senior or senior's caregiver would telephone the 2-1-1 call center and the operator  collects demographic and health information during a brief interview.
+In the depicted pipeline, the persion seeking a vaccine or a caregiver would telephone the 2-1-1 call center and the operator  collects demographic and health information during a brief interview.
 In addition, 2-1-1 arranges transportation to and from the vaccine site if needed.
-The demographic and health information is entered into appointment system managed by the California Department of Public Health.
+The demographic and health information is entered into the appointment system managed by the California Department of Public Health.
-The information is downloaded the  appointment system prior to the next day's clinic and processed using Python for automated procedures and Jupyter for manual proceedures.
+The information is downloaded from the  appointment system prior to the next day's clinic and processed using Python for automated procedures and Jupyter for manual proceedures.
 (Due to the short duration of the clinic, full automation was not deemed necessary.)
-A forms packet is generated for each senior and consolidated into a few PDF files and delivered to volunteers at the clinic who print the forms.
-These form packets include a consent form, county health forms and CDC provided vaccine cards.
+A forms packet is generated for each patient.
+A day's worth of packets are then consolidated into a few PDF files which are delivered to volunteers at the clinic, where the volunteers print the forms.
+These form packets include a consent form, county health forms, and CDC provided vaccine cards.

-When the senior arrives at the clinic, their forms are pulled, a volunteer reviews the question with the senior and corrects any errors.
-Once the information is validated the senior is directed as to which forms to sign.
-As a result neither the senior nor the volunteer needs to fill the information.
-This was crucial for maintain a good throughput of patients during peak times.
+When the patient arrives at the clinic, their forms are pulled, a volunteer reviews the question with the pateint, and corrects any errors.
+Once the information is validated, the patient is directed as to which forms to sign.
+As a result, neither the patient nor the volunteer needs to fill the information.
+This was crucial to maintain a good throughput of patients during peak times.
-Generally, most seniors experience less than five minute delay between arrival at the clinic and getting the vaccine administered.
+Generally, most patients experience less than five minute delay between arrival at the clinic and administration of the vaccine.

-The reader may wonder why a pure electronic form system wasn't used.
-Many commercial services do provide electronic form filling with electronic signature.
-The reason for adopting paper is simply the cost and to provide a trail for downstream audits.
+While many commercial services do provide electronic form filling with electronic signature.
+This system adopted paper for reasons of minimizing cost and providing a trail for downstream audits.

-Regarding compliance,  some of the vaccine pipeline is handled by the third parties such as 2-1-1 or the State.
-However, from the time the data is ingested from the State's appointment system to our processing center and transmitted to the clinic, strict HIPAA requirements are met.
+Regarding compliance, some of the vaccine pipeline is handled by the third parties such as 2-1-1 or the state.
+However, from the time the data is ingested from the state's appointment system to our processing center and transmitted to the clinic, strict HIPAA requirements are met.
 First, all communications from the appointment system took place under authentication and encryption.
-Fortunately, West Health has an processing center with the appropriate encryption at rest and in transit as required by HIPAA in handling Protected Health Information.
-The processing center is cloud based but we were able to leverage our existing BAA with the cloud services in order to meet HIPAA requirements.
+Fortunately, West Health has an processing center with the appropriate encryption at rest and in transit as required by HIPAA in handling PHI.
+The processing center is cloud-based but existing BAA with the cloud services were leveraged in order to meet
+HIPAA requirements.
 All processing took place in this platform.
 Finally, the processed forms were transfered using encryption to a server at the clinic site where an authorized operator